 Which providers offer MiFi products?

-Three was the first company to introduce MiFis, with Orange, Vodafone and T-Mobile following suit and releasing their own models.
-All of these offer 3G MiFis only, however.
+Three was the first company to introduce MiFis, with Orange, Vodafone, T-Mobile and latterly EE following suit and releasing their own models.

 MiFi vs mobile broadband dongles

 A dongle will only allow you to get online with one device at a time.
 By contrast, MiFi units let up to five people use the signal simultaneously, making them handy for families.
 MiFis are also a great, cost-effective option for students living in shared accommodation.

 MiFis also offer the advantage over dongles that they do not need to be plugged in to the device that they are connecting to the internet.
 This means that they can be placed in the optimum position to ensure a good signal, thus allowing users to overcome some of the problems associated with using a dongle.

 Looking for home broadband instead?
 Compare the best home broadband deals at uSwitch now.

 Can data be stored on a MiFi?